-3.2 H.323 MCUs
+3.2.
+H.323 MCUs

-Today's H.323 MCU products support only the centralized multipoint conference type, which is defined as mandatory by the H.323 Recommendations.
-The H.323 MCU products support the distribution of audio and video streams only in point to point mode and not in multicast mode, resulting in a waste of network bandwidth.
+Today's H.323 MCU products support only the centralized multipoint conference type, which is defined as mandatory by the H.323 recommendations.
+The H.323 MCU products support the distribution of audio and video streams only in point-to-point mode and not in multicast mode, resulting in a waste of network bandwidth.
 H.323 MCUs are presently supporting voice activated video switching, audio transcoding and mixing, but not video mixing yet.
-The chair control function is supported as well.
+The chair control function is also supported.

-3.3 Quality of multipoint conferences
+3.3.
+Quality of multipoint conferences